wildfly-clustering/wildfly-clustering-examples/mod_cluster-with-tls/README.md

 Given that there are a number of configuration changes required, here we provide an overview of those changes:
 1. Create the keystore and truststore files to be used to allow TLS-based encryption across communication pathways
-2. Copy those keystore and truststore files to their required locations in the Wildfly server installations $BALANCER, $WORKER1 and $WORKER2
+2. Copy those keystore and truststore files to their required locations in the WildFly server installations $BALANCER, $WORKER1 and $WORKER2
 3. Configure the load balancer for TLS:
    - in the Elytron subsystem:
      - set up a client SSLContext and a server SSLContext using the associated keystores and truststores